ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-25-what-kind-of-game-is-business.markdown

 2. Grow your people
 3. Empower yourself

-We called these our immutable.
+We called these our immutables.
 We obviously had to do Finite things to stay in business, we needed to win work and complete projects with the staffing provided.
 What the immutables did was provide us with a value framework to judge our everyday actions against the long term.